melezhik/Tomtit/README.md

       fish.pl6

-Now we can install it as regular Perl6 module and use through tom:
+Now we can install it as regular Raku module and use through tom:

     zef install Tomtit::Profile::Pets